Deterministic and Reliable Software-Defined Vehicles: key building blocks, challenges, and vision: Potential use cases

-{Automatic vehicle configuration based on occupants characteristics} Information on the occupants' characteristics and vital parameters can be obtained by intra-vehicular subsystems that allow the vehicle to adapt interior functions (\eg lighting, sound, infotainment) to the best comfort of the occupants, therefore creating a set of customizations tailored to each occupant's characteristics.
+Information on the occupants' characteristics and vital parameters can be obtained by intra-vehicular subsystems that allow the vehicle to adapt interior functions (\eg seating position and configurations, lighting, sound, infotainment) to the best comfort of the occupants, therefore creating a set of customizations tailored to each occupant's characteristics.

-Not only the services can adapt but warn if there is an issue (like a non-fixed wheelchair or baby seat).
-Such warnings can be sent both to the vehicle's infotainment systems but also to other vehicles.
-Vehicles can then use such information, as well as information about the occupants' characteristics, to deploy services to adapt the vehicle driving — \eg to increase cruise control following distances, reduce throttle response, or warn other smart city infrastructures.
+Not only the services can adapt, but warn if there is an issue (like a non-fixed wheelchair or baby seat).
+Such warnings can be sent both to the infotainment vehicular subsystems, and also to other vehicles.
+Vehicles can then use such information, as well as information about the occupants' characteristics, to deploy services to adapt the vehicle driving mode, profile and characteristics.
+For example, such adaptation could signify an increase cruise control following distances, reduce throttle response, or warn other smart city infrastructures when someone inside the vehicle is ill or impaired.

 These services can greatly benefit the healthcare industry in particular.
 Consider a scenario where an ambulance is transporting a patient.
-Vehicular services can support scenarios such as this:k \textit{\begin{itemize} \item Ambulance: I have a person in risk of life. \item Other vehicles: OK, I need to slow down. \item Cloud: I'll provide you with specific applications (\eg to control acceleration profiles or climate control settings).
-I'll deploy an application for monitoring impaired people that will run on a cluster of $X$ vehicles. \end{itemize} }
+Vehicular services can support scenarios such as this: \textit{\begin{itemize} \item Ambulance: I have a person in risk of life. \item Other vehicles: Understood, I need to slow down and provide space around the ambulance. \item \ac{sdv} Orchestrator: We'll provide you with specific applications (\eg to control acceleration profiles or climate control settings).
+We'll deploy an application for monitoring ill people that will run on a cluster of $X$ vehicles.
+We will coordinate with all the vehicles in the path, and with the city traffic manager, to create a corridor for you to be able to pass between other vehicles in the city. \end{itemize} }